 The table below summarises the outcomes of our work against each reporting criteria.

 Reporting criteria Commentary page reference Risks of significant weaknesses in arrangements identified?
 Actual significant weaknesses in arrangements identified?
-Financial sustainability 15 No No Governance 18 Yes No Improving economy, efficiency and effectiveness 21 No No
+Financial sustainability 15 No No Governance 18 Yes Subject to internal quality consultation Improving economy, efficiency and effectiveness 21 No No